Near-Optimal Mixed Strategy for Zero-Sum Differential Games: Admissible Mixed Strategy: Definition, Properties, and Existence of Game Value

-Another important property of the proposed mixed strategy for dynamic games is the extensive form, which provides an equivalent definition of $\mathcal{A}_m^\pi$ and $\mathcal{B}_m^\pi$. \begin{proposition}[extensive form of mixed strategy] For player $1$, the extensive form of an admissible mixed strategy $\alpha\in\mathcal{A}_m^\pi$ is a sequence of measurable maps $\{m_{k}^{(1)}\}_{k=1}^{|\pi|}$ such that
+While the normal form treats the strategy as a holistic map required for theoretical equilibrium proofs, practical execution necessitates a causal interpretation.
+To facilitate this, we introduce the extensive form, which unrolls the global strategy into a sequence of conditional random generators. \begin{proposition}[Extensive form of mixed strategy] For player $1$, the extensive form of an admissible mixed strategy $\alpha\in\mathcal{A}_m^\pi$ is a sequence of $\mathcal{F}_{k-1}\otimes\mathcal{G}_{k}^{(1)}$-measurable maps $\{m_{k}^{(1)}\}_{k=1}^{|\pi|}$:

-where $m_{k}^{(1)}$ is $\mathcal{F}_{k-1}\otimes\mathcal{G}_{k}^{(1)}$-measurable, and $v_{\mid_{[t_0,t_{k-1})}}$ is the restriction of $v$ to $[t_0, t_{k-1})$.
-For player $2$, the extensive form is similarly defined. \end{proposition} In other words, conditioned on the history information before $t_{k-1}$, the mixed strategy of player $1$ at the $k$-th time interval of $\pi$ is to randomly generate an admissible control on $[t_{k-1}, t_{k}]$ based on the sampled $\omega_{1,k}$.
-While Definition \ref{def:admissible-mixed-strategy} for an admissible mixed strategy retains the traditional notion of ``mix'' from static games and is primarily of theoretical interest, the extensive form definition is considerably more advantageous for the practical implementation of mixed strategies.
+\end{proposition} This confirms that, conditioned on historical information before $t_{k-1}$, players effectively sample static control actions for the upcoming interval using their local randomness $\mathcal{G}_k^{(i)}$.
+Consequently, the actual probability distribution of the mixed strategy over the control spaces is mathematically realized as the pushforward (induced) probability measure generated by the extensive form mapping $m_k^{(i)}$ under the fixed underlying measure $P$.